-To address the objectives of the project, we acquired incubators and its accessories as well as some laboratory equipments provided by Flemish Inter university Council (VLIR) through KU Leuven.
+To address the objectives of the project, incubators and its accessories were acquired as well as some laboratory equipments provided by Flemish Inter university Council (VLIR) through KU Leuven.
 Infrastructures such as incubation room, poultry houses and office for the project for its feasibility were provided by UL.
 Several studies, capacity building and extension activities were run in the framework of the project.

 They included 1) relationship between management practices and production performance of chicken lines or commercial crosses in Togo, 2) incubation conditions of hatching eggs and rearing managements of hatchlings, 3) evaluation and description of the effects of delayed feed and water access on post-hatch performance, and 4) determination of nutritive values of local feed components, formulation of suitable rations with incorporation of plant products with prebiotic activity.